What Are The Easiest Jobs To Get With No Experience?

 Groundskeeper

-If you can operate a lawnmower and a string trimmer, lawn care and landscaping is an easy field to get into.
-If you have a lawnmower and string trimmer, you can even start your own business.
+If you can operate a lawnmower and a string trimmer, lawn care and landscaping are easy to get into.
+You can even start your own business if you have a lawnmower and string trimmer.

 Real Estate Agent